-In May 2021 the IASB issued "Deferred Tax related to Assets and Liabilities arising from a Single Transaction" which is effective for annual periods beginning after January 1, 2023.
+On January 1, 2023, the Company adopted the IASB issued "Deferred Tax related to Assets and Liabilities arising from a Single Transaction".
 The amendment clarifies how entities account for deferred tax on transactions such as leases and decommissioning obligations.
-Management will assess the impact of this standard.
+The amendments to IAS 12 will have no material impact on the Company's financial statements.